About

 SHAHRZAD MALEKIAN

-Shahrzad Malekian is an interdisciplinary artist working with socially engaged art and public art.
-Interaction and performativity in public space are significant aspects of her practice, which materializes in interactive installations, sculptures, moving images, performances and interventions in the public realm.
+Interaction and performativity in public space are significant aspects of their practice, which materializes in interactive installations, sculptures, moving images, performances and interventions in the public realm.
+By using the body as a tool for exploration and as a medium, her practice explores the body in a social, cultural, and political stances, norms and structures.

-By using the body as a tool for exploration and as a medium, her practice explores the body in a social, cultural, and political context.
-In her practice-based research, she adopts collaborative and participatory approaches to explore institutional power structures and social dynamics , specially in case where hierarchies are blurred or invisible.
+In their practice-based research, Malekian adopts collaborative and participatory approaches to explore institutional power structures and social dynamics , specially in case where hierarchies are blurred or invisible.
+Shahrzad is member of the collective and involve in curaturial and research programs.

 shahrzad@tenthaus.no